pdt590/prj-octomaker-blog/docs/SIMPLEMDE.md

     - `github-markdown-css` maybe compatible with `github.css` style of `highlightjs`
     - This [github-markdown.css](https://zzzzbw.github.io/github-markdown-css/github-markdown.css) maybe
       compatible with all `highlightjs` styles
+    - In vue-simplemde
-    - In vue-simplemde, if set `highlight: true`, it is unnessesary to set `codeSyntaxHighlighting: true`
+      - if set `highlight: true`, it is unnessesary to set `codeSyntaxHighlighting: true` in config
+      - if set `previewRender: function(plainText)`, it is unnessesary to set `previewRender: function(plainText)` in config
     - Solution in the project
       - Use new [github-markdown.css](https://zzzzbw.github.io/github-markdown-css/github-markdown.css)
       - For post page, use `vue-hljs`